 Why most advice on decisiveness in leadership is backwards

 Even McKinsey's 2024 survey of 757 senior executives ends up at the obvious point: clean up roles and process, and decisions move faster.
-Fine.
 That should not require a survey, though a fair slice of the advisory industry depends on pretending it does.
 The useful finding is that delay sits in structure.
 The useless habit is to turn that back into a sermon about courage.

 In my experience, slow organisations breed side-door vetoes and swollen papers until the whole thing turns into governance clutter.
 Consultants like it because it creates more surfaces to sell.
 Committees like it because responsibility goes foggy.
 The accountable leader inherits the mess at the end of the chain and gets told to be bolder.
 Much of what people call indecision is just exhaustion, which is the territory I wrote about in executive decision fatigue.